RationalAsh/invkin/README.md

 invkin
 ======

-Some inverse kinematics for this robotic arm me and my friends are building.
+Most of the code and inverse kinematics for the robotic arm me and my friends are building.